Jump to Recipe Print Recipe

 Can you use jam instead of jelly?

-You can use jam instead of jelly for this jelly donut recipe.
+For this jelly donut recipe, you can use jam instead of jelly.
 One main difference is that your donuts will have chunks of fruit.

 What if your donuts don’t puff up when frying?

-If you love to fry desserts, give these Gluten Free Funnel Cakes, Fried Gluten Free Donut Holes, and these Gluten Free Fried Donuts recipes a try too!
+If you love to fry desserts, try these Gluten Free Funnel Cakes, Fried Gluten Free Donut Holes, and Gluten Free Fried Donuts.

 A jelly donut on a plate with a bite taken out so you can see the inside.